kelseypeltz/BlackjackProject/README.md

 ![logo](https://user-images.githubusercontent.com/77644658/208007591-446b96e7-038b-4d80-b3a4-999ae8a9e418.png)

 Our research on various rule changes led us to a website curated by Michael Shackleford, a professor of actuarial science and mathematics at the University of Nevada, Las Vegas.
 On his site, [Wizard Of Vegas](https://wizardofvegas.com/guides/blackjack-survey/), he posts reports taken from the monthly Current Blackjack News survey.
-By scraping the Wizard of Odds and Wizard of Vegas websites, we were able to extract data on every Las Vegas casino and their respective rules for their blackjack tables.
-On the same site, we also found a list of every possible blackjack rule variation along with the percent increase or decrease that it has on the player's edge:
+By scraping the Wizard of Odds and Wizard of Vegas websites, we were able to extract data on every Las Vegas casino and their respective rules for their blackjack tables:

 ```
 from bs4 import BeautifulSoup